-Compared to its competitors, BetterHelp has a fairly simple subscription plan — $260 – $360 monthly gets you weekly therapy sessions, plus a few extras.
-While it doesn’t make sense for folks with insurance, BetterHelp is one of the most affordable out-of-pocket online therapy options out there.
-Below, we’ll explore more about BetterHelp’s cost and how to get the most bang for your buck.
+Compared to its competitors, BetterHelp has a fairly simple subscription plan: $280–$400 monthly (depending on your location) gets you weekly therapy sessions, plus a few extras like therapist messaging and a journaling space.
+While it doesn’t make sense for folks with mental health insurance, BetterHelp is one of the most affordable out-of-pocket online therapy options out there.

 BetterHelp – Affordable, convenient, online therapy – Get 20% off your first month!